wawa19933/plug.kak/README.md

 ### Plugin installation directory

-You can specify where to install plugins, in case you don't like default `~/.config/kak/plugins/` path.
-You can do so by changing `plug_install_dir` option:
-(note: if you want to use environment variables in the path, consider using shell expansion like in this example)
+By default **plug.kak** will install plugins to the same directory where it was installed.
+You can specify where to install plugins, in case you don't like default path.
+You can do so by changing `plug_install_dir` option: (note: if you want to use environment variables in the path, consider using shell expansion like in this example)

 ```kak
 plug "andreyorst/plug.kak" noload config %{